Cyan101/Splat2ink/README.md

 ## Personal to-do
 - [ ] Setup the frontend on a server (and setup https)
+- [ ] Write good code and put stuff into classes
+- [ ] Move the splat2_data http req's into a function

 ### Sidenotes:
 * Thanks to @ZekeSnider and @FrozenPandaman for their repo's and help.